ShovalMessica/NAST/eval/readme.md

 #### Configuring the Tokenizer Model Output

 To configure the output representation of the tokenizer model, you must modify the settings in the configuration file.
-This adjustment controls whether the model outputs discrete or continuous representations, which are crucial for different types of analysis tasks:
+This adjustment controls whether the model outputs discrete or continuous representations:

 - **Discrete Units Representation**: Set `config[num_units]["discrete_local"]` to `True`.